mukulmantosh/go_kubernetes/README.md

 All files have been merged into one.

+- `k8s/ns.yaml` contains Namespace.
+This should run first before moving to `db` and then `app`.
 - `k8s/app.yaml` contains ConfigMap, Deployment and Service.
 - `k8s/db/yaml` contains ConfigMap, Deployment, Service, PersistentVolume and PersistentVolumeClaim.

-Copyright © 2024 [JetBrains](https://www.jetbrains.com/) s.r.o.
+Copyright © 2026 [JetBrains](https://www.jetbrains.com/) s.r.o.
 JetBrains and the JetBrains logo are trademarks of JetBrains s.r.o.